aaroncawte/bbncreative-django/docs/appendices/aspect_ratios.md

-# Image Asset Aspect Ratios
+# Content Aspect Ratios

-Images uploaded as ImageAssets to bbncreative will be displayed in a variety of layouts at a variety of sizes.
+Content uploaded as `ImageAssets` or `EmbeddedAssets` to bbncreative will be displayed in a variety of layouts at a variety of sizes.
 This document specifies those layouts and recommends minimum image dimensions for each aspect ratio.

 ## Aspect Ratios

+### ImageAsset
 | Code | Name | Ratio | Uses |
 |:--:|:--|:--|:--|
 | SQ | Square | 1:1 | Instagram photos, logos, assets